 The human conversational interaction dataset was collected following the approach described in Section 2, and used in the presented experiments.
-All tasks were completed by 8 different pairs of people in 482 min, which resulted in 869,142 frames in total.
+All tasks were completed by 8 different pairs of people in 482 minutes, which resulted in 869,142 frames in total.
 The full dataset is available for download from this address http://csvision.swan.ac.uk/converse.html.
-Each class is not obviously distinct from the others, and although there are some rep-
+Each class is not obviously distinct from the others, and although there are some representative poses of each class it would be extremely difficult to determine the class using only pose from a single frame.
+Another major challenge of the data set is the sheer variation in the types of motion and gestures performed by each participant during the task.